lunchbag/hugo-blog/content/posts/fukuoka.md

 ### High school reputations

-Apparently this is a thing in Taiwan as well because when we first stumbled upon this, our Taiwanese friend was surprised that we had never seen something like this before.
+Apparently this is a thing in Taiwan as well because when we first stumbled upon it, our Taiwanese friend was surprised that we had never seen something like this before.

 "This" being a full-blown poster board of statistics for a particular high school's graduating class.